trystan-geoffre/Trading-AI-TensorFlow/README.md

 <h1 align="center">Trading AI using TensorFlow</h1>

-Welcome to my repository dedicated to explain the construction of a Trading code using Deep-Learning!
+<p>Welcome to my repository dedicated to explain the construction of a Trading code using Deep-Learning!</p>

 <br>